idonavot303/FormsApp/README.md

 ## Frontend commands

-Run these commands from the `frontend` folder.
+Run these commands from the `client` folder.

 - `npm run start`: Starts the frontend development server.
-- `npm run build`: Builds the frontend app to the `build/frontend` directory.
+- `npm run build`: Builds the frontend app to the `build/client` directory.